jhpyle/docassemble/_docs/interviews.md

 `'exit_logout'` options for the [`url_of()`] and [`command()`] functions.

-# <a name="htdevelop"></a>How to develop your own interviews

-To write and test your own interviews, you will need:

-1. A **docassemble** server (see [installation]);
-2. An account on the [username and password system] of that server, where the privileges of the account have been upgraded to "developer" or "admin."

-There are three ways to develop your own interviews:

-1. When logged in, go to the "Playground" from the menu in the upper right hand corner.
-The [playground] allows you to quickly edit and run interview [YAML].
-2. Create a [package] on your local computer and then install it on the **docassemble** server either through [GitHub] or by uploading a ZIP file.
-3. Create a [package], push it to [GitHub], and then edit your interviews using [GitHub]'s web interface.
-(You can also upload static files using [GitHub].)
-To run your interview, update your [package] on **docassemble** (which will retrieve your code from [GitHub]).

-# <a name="yaml"></a>Brief introduction to YAML

-**docassemble** interviews are written in [YAML] format, rather than assembled using a [graphical user interface], because once developers have climbed the **docassemble** learning curve, the text format is ideal for managing the complexity of advanced interviews, since it allows developers to copy-and-paste, search-and-replace, and organize text into multiple files.
-[YAML] was chosen as the format because it is the cleanest-looking of data formats that are both machine-readable and human-readable.

-The hardest part about learning **docassemble** is not writing [Python] code, since sophisticated interviews can be built using nothing more complicated than a few [if/else statements].
-The more difficult aspect may be learning [YAML].
-While the [YAML] format looks simple, it can be frustrating.

-To understand [YAML], you first need to understand the difference between a "list" and a "dictionary."

-A "list" is an ordered collection of things.
-If my to-do list for a Saturday afternoon was first to take out the garbage, and then to sweep the porch, this could be represented in [YAML] as:

-{% highlight yaml %}
-- Sweep the porch
-- Take out the garbage
-{% endhighlight %}

-A "dictionary," by contrast, associates things with other things.
-For example, if I have some legal terms that I want to associate with an explanation, I could put this in a [YAML] dictionary:

-{% highlight yaml %}
-lawyer: A person who represents you.
-judge: A person who decides who wins or loses a court case.
-{% endhighlight %}

-While a list has an order to it (e.g., I need to first sweep the porch and then take out the garbage), the dictionary is just a jumble of words and definitions.
-More generally, it associates "keys" with "values."

-[YAML] interprets lines of text and figures out whether you are talking about a list or a dictionary depending on what punctuation you use.
-If it sees a hyphen, it thinks you are talking about a list.
-If it sees a color, it thinks you are talking about a dictionary.

-Lists and dictionaries can be combined.
-You can have a dictionary of lists and a list of dictionaries.
-If I wanted to express the to-do lists of multiple people, I could write:

-{% highlight yaml %}
-Frank:
-  - Sweep the porch
-  - Take out the garbage
-  - Clean the toilets
-Sally:
-  - Rake the leaves
-  - Mow the lawn
-{% endhighlight %}

-Here, you have a dictionary with two keys: "Frank" and "Sally."
-The value of the "Frank" key is a list with three items, and the value of the "Sally" key is a list with two items.

-If you are familiar with [Python]'s data notation, this translates
-into:

-{% highlight python %}
-{"Frank": ["Sweep the porch", "Take out the garbage", "Clean the toilets"], "Sally": ["Rake the leaves", "Mow the lawn"]}
-{% endhighlight %}

-The [JSON] representation is the same.

-You can also have a list of dictionaries:

-{% highlight yaml %}
-- title: Tale of Two Cities
-  author: Charles Dickens
-- title: Moby Dick
-  author: Herman Melville
-- title: Green Eggs and Ham
-  author: Dr. Seuss
-{% endhighlight %}

-In [Python]'s data notation, this translates into:

-{% highlight python %}
-[{'title': 'Tale of Two Cities', 'author': 'Charles Dickens'}, {'title': 'Moby Dick', 'author': 'Herman Melville'}, {'title': 'Green Eggs and Ham', 'author': 'Dr. Seuss'}]
-{% endhighlight %}

-[YAML] also allows you to divide up data into separate "documents" using the `---` separator.
-Here is an example of using three documents to describe three different books:

-{% highlight yaml %}
-title: Tale of Two Cities
-author: Charles Dickens
----
-title: Moby Dick
-author: Herman Melville
----
-title: Green Eggs and Ham
-author: Dr. Seuss
-{% endhighlight %}

-[YAML]'s simplicity results from its use of simple punctuation marks.
-However, be careful about data that might confuse the computer.
-For example, how should the computer read this shopping list?

-{% highlight yaml %}
-- apples
-- bread
-- olive oil, the good stuff
-- shortening: for cookies
-- flour
-{% endhighlight %}

-In [Python], this will be interpreted as:

-{% highlight python %}
-['apples', 'bread', 'olive oil, the good stuff', {'shortening': 'for cookies'}, 'flour']
-{% endhighlight %}

-This is a list of apples, bread, olive oil, a dictionary, and flour.
-That's not what you wanted!

-You wanted `shortening: for cookies` to be a piece of text.
-But the computer assumed you wanted to indicate a dictionary.
-[YAML]'s clean appearance makes it readable, but this kind of problem is the downside to [YAML].

-You can get around this problem by putting quote marks around text:

-{% highlight yaml %}
-- apples
-- bread
-- olive oil
-- "shortening: for cookies"
-- flour
-{% endhighlight %}

-This will result in all of the list elements being interpreted as plain text.
-In [Python]:

-{% highlight python %}
-['apples', 'bread', 'olive oil', 'shortening: for cookies', 'flour']
-{% endhighlight %}

-[YAML] also allows text to be block quoted:

-{% highlight yaml %}
-title: |
-  Raspberry Jam: a "Fancy" Way to Eat Fruit
-author: |
-  Jeanne Trevaskis
-{% endhighlight %}

-The pipe character `|` followed by a line break indicates the start of the quote.
-The indentation is important because it indicates where the block quote ends.
-As long as you are indenting each line of text, you can write anything you want in the text (e.g., colons, quotation marks) without worrying that the computer will misinterpret what you are writing.

-The following values in [YAML] are special:

-* `null`, `Null`, `NULL` -- these become `None` in [Python]
-* `true`, `True`, `TRUE` -- these become `True` in [Python]
-* `false`, `False`, `FALSE` -- these become `False` in [Python]
-* numbers such as `54`, `3.14` -- these become numbers in [Python]

-These values will not be interpreted as literal pieces of text, but as values with special meaning in [Python].
-This can cause confusion in your interviews, so if you ever use "True" and "False" as a label or value, make sure to enclose it in quotation marks.

-This [YAML] text:

-{% highlight yaml %}
-loopy: 'TRUE'
-smart: false
-pretty: TRUE
-energetic: "false"
-{% endhighlight %}

-becomes the following in [Python]:

-{% highlight python %}
-{'loopy': 'TRUE', 'smart': False, 'pretty': True, 'energetic': 'false'}
-{% endhighlight %}

-One feature of [YAML] that is rarely used, but that you may see, is the use of "explicit mapping."
-Instead of writing:

-{% highlight yaml %}
-apple: red
-orange: orange
-banana: yellow
-{% endhighlight %}

-You can write:

-{% highlight yaml %}
-? apple
-: red
-? orange
-: orange
-? banana
-: yellow
-{% endhighlight %}

-Both mean the same thing.
-You might want to use this technique if your labels in a [`fields`] specifier are long.
-For example, instead of writing:

-{% highlight yaml %}
-question: |
-  Please answer these questions.
-fields:
-  "Where were you born?": place_of_birth
-  "What were the last words of the first President to fly in a Zeppelin?": words
-{% endhighlight %}

-you could write:

-{% highlight yaml %}
-question: |
-  Please answer these questions.
-fields:
-  ?
-Where were you born?
-  : place_of_birth
-  ? |
-    What were the last words of the first President to fly in a Zeppelin?
-  : words
-{% endhighlight %}

-Note that many punctuation marks, including `"`, `'`, `%`, `?`, `~`, `|`, `#`, `>`, `:`, `!`, `:`, `{`, `}`,
-`[`, and `]`, have special meaning in [YAML], so if you use them in your text, make sure to use quotation marks or block quotes.

-For more information about [YAML], see the [YAML specification].

 [YAML specification]: http://yaml.org/spec/1.2/spec.html
 [if/else statements]: {{ site.baseurl }}/docs/code.html#if
 [graphical user interface]: https://en.wikipedia.org/wiki/Graphical_user_interface